ephemeraldream/EmbryoVision/README.md

 ## Technologies Used

 - **PyTorch**: For building and training neural networks.
-- **Django + Svelte JS**: For deploying the web application that interfaces with the neural network models.
+- **Django + REST API + Svelte JS + Docker**: For deploying the web application that interfaces with the neural network models.

 ## Contact